-The African Caribbean Leukaemia Trust (ACLT) aims to increase the number of bone marrow and stem cells donors for African, African Caribbean and mixed parentage people in the UK who need a transplant.
+The African Caribbean Leukaemia Trust (ACLT) aims to increase the number of bone marrow and stem cells donors from all ethnicities, with a focus on African and Caribbean people in the UK who need a transplant.

 This UK group gives information and support to people affected by Waldenstrom's Macroglobulinaemia.
 Their volunteers can answer questions about their experience of specific treatments.

 This UK group is supported by the International Waldenstrom's Macroglobulinaemia Foundation (IWMF).

 The US National Cancer Institute (NCI) website includes comprehensive guidance on treatment for non-Hodgkin lymphoma in adults and children.